Avatars of the Gods: The Animals of Ancient Egyptby Caroline Seawright

 Updated: November 26, 2012

 Animals have always been around in Egypt, however whilst some will be familiar to modern Egyptian people, other species have become extinct or moved further south, deeper into Africa.
 Both domesticated, such as cattle, cats and dogs, and wild animals, such as lions and hyenas, abounded in ancient Egyptian times.
-Animals were worshiped, feared and loved.
+Animals were worshipped, feared and loved.
 This relationship even carried on in the underworld after death, as certain animals were mummified, including family pets as well as certain species sacred to the gods.
 Mummified remains, animal-related hieroglyphs, and detailed paintings, reliefs and sculptures of the animals of ancient Egypt clearly show the animals that were not only well known, but also very important, to the peoples of Egypt ever since predynastic times.

 Since the domestication of animals in the Neolithic Period, the ancient Egyptians' relationship to animals has taken several forms.
 The most significant domesticates were cattle.
 Their energy was harnessed, they were used to work the land, as food, and a source of raw materials.
 Some animals, such as gazelles and birds were less useful, but had a more intimate relationship with their owners and were kept as pets.
 Animals also had a cultic function: they were worshipped as manifestations of gods.